NateKaval/LionAuction/readme.md

 In order to log out a route is created to link to the sign-out button that ends the current users session.

+## Task 2 Category Browsing:

+1. **Users can view current parent directory**

+Completed by populating a dropdown with all the root categories.
+Then recursively calling those categories to populate the auction results

+2. **User can click on auction listing**

+When a user clicks on the auction listing it will then render a page for that listing and allow them to view the information along with being able to bid

+## Task 3 Auction Listing:

+1. **Seller can view their listings**

+On the main seller page they can view their current, past, and inactive listings

+2. **Seller can post new listing**

+On the nav bar a seller can click new posting and then fill out the information needed for the new auction listing and it will add to the auction listings table

+## Task 4 Bidding

+1. **A bidder can bid on an item**

+When a bidder finds a listing they would like to bid on, they can do so by putting in the amount they'd like to bid.
+Once that goes through they can't bid again til someone else does.